Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 ## Increasing Quota

 You can purchase extra storage to increase the limits beyond the default value for your subscription level at $0.2 per Gb per month.
 Thus, 100Gb of extra storage would cost $20 per calendar month.
-Contact us at support@exabyte.io for more details or follow the tutorial [How to increase your Storage Quota](/billing/how-to-add-storage.md) for more information
+Contact us at support@exabyte.io for more details.

 ## Changing Service Level